-In reply to: SHAUN TERRY wrote a new post, Time, Colonialism, and Fascism, on the site Politics of Time I found it interesting that Nowotny holds onto the tension between the imposed sameness of absolute, simultane […] View
+In reply to: SHAUN TERRY wrote a new post on the site Politics of Time I found it interesting that Nowotny holds onto the tension between the imposed sameness of absolute, simultaneous time and the potential […] View

 I would argue that the distinction between sameness and difference, colonialism and fascism are two parts of the same structure (chronological time) and depend on each other–the colony is only possible because of a differentiation that is temporal–the same process used, but different scale for the claims to difference in fascism.
 Remember also…[Read more]

-In reply to: David Berners-Lee wrote a new post, Post-Seminar Reflection on Week 2, on the site Politics of Time Having discussed the chapter by Lefebvre, I came to see the importance of a Marxist theory of the historical […] View
+In reply to: David Berners-Lee wrote a new post on the site Politics of Time Having discussed the chapter by Lefebvre, I came to see the importance of a Marxist theory of the historical determination social relations.
+From […] View